 Leave the Past Where It Is

 This can be a tough one.
 Active substance abuse creates all manner of problems in family, social, professional, and romantic relationships.
-It can be hard to separate the person talking to you today from how they were talking to you yesterday.
-You’re entitled to your feelings, but remember that they’re trying to make a fresh start.
+It can be hard to separate the person who’s talking to you today from the way they were talking to you yesterday.
+You’re certainly entitled to your feelings but keep in mind that they’re trying to make a fresh start.

 Watch Your Words